lammps/lammps/doc/src/angle_gaussian.rst

 the data file or restart files read by the :doc:`read_data <read_data>` or :doc:`read_restart <read_restart>` commands:

-* T temperature at which the potential was derived
+* :math:`T` temperature at which the potential was derived
 * :math:`n` (integer >=1)
 * :math:`A_1` (-)
 * :math:`w_1` (-)